dwmuller/cl-clr/README.txt

 Reader Dependence

-Be aware that if you use the reader syntax, you won't be able to redefine functions that depend on it without loading the entire file.
+Be aware that if you use the reader syntax, you won't, in general, be able to redefine functions that depend on it without loading the entire file.
 This reminder is relevant if you use Slime or some other development environment that allows you to evaluate a fragment of code from a file.
 The CLR symbols will be mis-interpreted as symbols that actually start with a question mark, causing run-time errors.